 parentheses, command files may contain lines that define variables,

-types of lines generated by the list-all,
+all the different types of lines generated by list-all,

-similar commands.
-When Epsilon records customizations in your
+list-colors and similar commands.
+When Epsilon records